cideM/fbrs/content/resume.md

 **Fullstack Developer**\
 AMBOSS | Since 2019

-- Design and implement an ETL pipeline in Golang from scratch
+- Process and transform third party XML and HTML content and make it available to web and mobile both on- and offline
-- Create new rich text format for HTML documents for use by mobile and web clients
+- Help my team transition from NoSQL to Postgres
-- Provide mentoring to junior front-end colleagues
+- Participate in and contribute to QA, front end, platform, and Golang guilds and write posts for AMBOSS Engineering
-- Participate in and contribute to QA, front end, platform, and Golang guilds
+- Improve service availability and resilience through distributed tracing, logging and error handling
-- Responsible for monitoring, distributed tracing and most Kubernetes-related aspects of the project
+- Save money and time by optimizing memory and CPU usage of batch and cron jobs

 **Frontend Developer**\
 AMBOSS | 2018 - 2019